MackHatcher/loan-shark-wallet/README.md

-Do not forget to fork mainnet
+For this to work properly, you will need to fork the mainnet.